Elbląg Canal: History

-The canal was designed between 1825 and 1844 by Georg Steenke, carrying out the commission given by the King of Prussia.
+The canal is located in East Prussia and was designed between 1825 and 1844 by Georg Steenke, carrying out the commission awarded by the King of Prussia.
 Construction began in 1844.
 The difference in height over a 9.5 km section of the route between the lakes was too great for building traditional locks; an ingenious system of inclined planes based on those used on the Morris Canal was employed instead, though the canal includes a few locks as well.
 There were originally four inclined planes, with a fifth added later, replacing five wooden locks.
 Built under the name Oberländischer Kanal (Upland Canal) and situated in the Kingdom of Prussia, it was opened on the 29 October 1860.
-Since 1945 the canal is now in Poland.
+Due to changes in national borders following World War II, the canal is in Poland.
 After wartime damage was repaired, it was restored to operation in 1948 and is now used for tourism.
 The canal underwent renovation between 2011 and 2015 and is now again open to navigation.